 “Your annual report is a great communication tool.

 Ensure it does justice to the work you do.”

 Stakeholders, donors, grant-makers and government may also read and assess your annual report in order to make important decisions that will affect your organisation.

 So, it’s important that your report is professional, accurate, and interesting enough to keep their attention.Use it to tell the story of your organisation and its people in such a compelling way that it will gain a place in the hearts and minds of your readers.

-"Try not to think of your report as an historical account of what you did last year.
+“Try not to think of your report as a historical account of what you did last year.

 Instead, think of it as the highlights of the incredible results your supporters made possible.

 Use it to keep your lines of communication open and to recognise the involvement of all those who have helped you achieve your mission throughout the year.
 It may seem like a lot of work, but transparency can help foster public trust and build community support because it provides information about the impact your organization is making as a whole.
 It has the potential to be a great marketing tool that can be used to engage with the people who care about the same things that your organisation does.